 Discovery ’68, a regional round-up for Girl Scout Seniors, was held on the prairie for two weeks in June.

 Since 1969, day camp has been held in the Timber Meade Area.
-A Quonset hut administration building served the nine shelters, which could accommodate 204 girls per session.
+A Quonset hut administration building served the nine shelters, which could accommodate 204 campers per session.
 The Red Barn, an original dairy barn, was used by day campers as a site for their overnight adventure.

-Equestrian camp and horseback riding, very popular with young girls, inspired some renovations for the property.
+Equestrian camp and horseback riding, very popular with young campers, inspired some renovations for the property.
 An Equestrian Center, a modern bathhouse, and Tree House cabins were built near the Red Barn to accommodate a resident camp horse program.
 The Red Barn was also renovated to provide dining and program areas.

 - The Timber Meade Area, consisting of three, year-round buildings.
 One of the buildings is now a multipurpose building for day camp administration, events, and serves as a storm shelter.
 Two troop house/cabins were also built—the Popp and Pickering cabins.